lucia-auth/lucia/documentation/src/pages/learn/basics/create-users.md

 ### Without a password

 This is useful when you can trust the input for the provider name and identifier.
-When implementing OAuth for example, you can trust that the provider has validated the user and has given you the correct identifier (you will never get the information about user B when user A signs in with the OAuth provider).
+When implementing OAuth for example, you can trust that the provider has validated the user and has given you the correct identifier (you will never get the information about of B when user A signs in with the OAuth provider).

 ```ts
 import { auth } from "./lucia.js";